microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 ///        user context is used.
 MUST be NULL if MddTryCreatePackageDependencyOptions::ScopeIsSystem
 ///        is specified
 /// @param lifetimeArtifact MUST be NULL if lifetimeKind=MddPinPackageDependencyLifetimeKind::Process
-/// @param packageDependencyId allocated via LocalAlloc; use LocalFree to deallocate
+/// @param packageDependencyId allocated via HeapAlloc; use HeapFree to deallocate
 ///
 /// @note MddTryCreatePackageDependency() fails if the PackageDependency cannot be resolved to a specific
 ///       package.
 This package resolution check is skipped if